tysonmatanich/netlify-plugin-inline-env/README.md

 1. The `[[plugins]]` line is required for each plugin, even if you have other plugins in your `netlify.toml` file already.

-2. This plugin only replaces variables in the functions directory.
-Files outside the directory won't be modified.

-3. If you want to lock to a specific version(or a version that hasn't been accepted by netlify build system yet), please add `netlify-plugin-inline-functions-env` to your dev dependencies by `yarn install --dev netlify-plugin-inline-functions-env` or `npm install --save-dev netlify-plugin-inline-functions-env`.
+2. If you want to lock to a specific version (or a version that hasn't been accepted by netlify build system yet), please add `netlify-plugin-inline-env` to your dev dependencies by `yarn install --dev netlify-plugin-inline-env` or `npm install --save-dev netlify-plugin-inline-env`.